TuriSc/Picophonica/README.md

 ### Circuit wiring
-I am not including a schematic since it would only be pertinent to my specific keyboard.
 Connect each row and column of your keyboard matrix to a GPIO pin, and define it in config.h.

 The synth outputs audio via PWM.
 Connect PWMA_R_GPIO and/or PWMA_L_GPIO on the Pi Pico to the input of an amplifier.
-My keyboard came with a small amplifier and speaker, but if you need to build one, follow the design I used for [Dodepan](https://github.com/TuriSc/Dodepan), which also provide some noise filtering and DC offset removal.
+My keyboard came with a small amplifier and speaker, but if you need to build one, follow the design I used for [Dodepan](https://github.com/TuriSc/Dodepan), which also provides some noise filtering and DC offset removal.
 The choice of a switched 3.5mm jack means that when a cable is plugged into the audio output, the amp and speaker are bypassed.

 ![Dodepan amplifier](images/dodepan-amp.png)